femi-lujo/germany_rental_apartments/README.md

 ## 2. Data Wrangling
 [Data Cleaning Notebook](./notebooks/A_data_wrangling_final.ipynb)

 The rentals dataset required substantial cleaning.
 We dealt with such issues as missing values, outliers, duplicate entries and inconsistent category names, to name a few.
 Missing values were resolved on a case-by-case basis.
 Entire features were dropped in some cases, while various imputation strategies were used for others.
 Similarly, outliers led to the various skewed distributions observed in the data.
-Some outlier values were obviously inaccurate, and these were either dropped or imputed with a more realistic value for the feature.
+Some outlier values were obviously inaccurate and were either dropped or imputed with more realistic values.
 Duplicate rows were dropped and inconsistent category names were corrected using various approaches, including string similarity methods.

 ## 3. Exploratory Data Analysis
 [EDA Notebook](./notebooks/B_exploratory_data_analysis_final.ipynb)